trevino200/DevSecOps_Workshop/Labs/Lab2.md

 Next, create a file, called app.yml.
 This is where we will define the configuration for our web application. <br>

+First, we will start with the deployment peice.
+Note the container name from the previous lab.
+Also note the container port: 8080.
+As mentioned in the lecture, labels are used for matching services to deployments.
 I recommend typing this all out so that you look closely at all resources.

 ```
 apiVersion: apps/v1